A theatrical protest and tour of Whitehall to mark one year since the US/UK invasion of Iraq

 FEATURING: giant puppets, wigs, costumes, readings, food and the wonderful Theatre of War (www.theatreofwar.org)!

 WHERE AND WHEN: Friday 19 March 2004.
-We assembled at 11:00 at the Edith Cavell Statue, St Martins Place, London (nr.
-Trafalgar Sq, opposite National Portrait Gallery entrance, nearest tube Leicester Square), and finished around 14:00 with refreshments on Parliament Square.
+Assemble at 11am at the Edith Cavell Statue, St Martins Place, London (nr.
+Trafalgar Sq, opposite National Portrait Gallery entrance, nearest tube Leicester Square).
+Finish around 1pm with refreshments on Parliament Square.

 19 March 2004 will mark one year since the illegal invasion of Iraq.
-We did this:
+Join us:

 • to remember the lies, the killings and the protests